afialapis/valium-reactstrap/README.md

-# valium
+# valium-reactstrap

-A Form validator for React using browser's validation Api
+A Reactstrap implementation of Valium